Images of Sandy Hook Lighthouse …

 Nearly 260 years of service …

 It’s the Jersey Shore’s noblest outpost.
-At once majestic and mighty, it’s a tribute to commerce and continuity — still shining two and a half centuries after it was first lit.
+At once majestic and mighty, it’s a tribute to commerce and continuity — still shining two and a half centuries after it first flickered.

-Built as a navigational aid to the world’s greatest natural seaport (New York City Harbor), the lighthouse on Sandy Hook first opened in June 1764.
-Today, it is America’s longest working seaside sentinel.
+Built as a navigational aid for the world’s greatest natural seaport (New York City Harbor), the lighthouse on Sandy Hook first opened in June 1764.
 Isaac Conro, a NYC stonemason, designed the sturdy structure.
+Today, it’s America’s most senior seaside sentinel.

-John Seward was the first Keeper and Hugo Carlson the last in 1941.
-“Captain” Samuel Jewell was the longest-serving Lighthouse Keeper (from 1885 to 1909).
-Over the years, Keepers lived in five different quarters, the last one built in 1883.
+John Seward was the first Lighthouse Keeper and Hugo Carlson the last in 1941.
+“Captain” Samuel Jewell was the longest-serving Keeper (from 1885 to 1909).
+Over the years these men lived in five different quarters; the last one built in 1883.

 “Lighthouses are more helpful than churches.”